 Key brand names are used by the Issuer, its subsidiaries, associates and joint ventures, and are licensed to third-party brewers.
 To the extent that the Issuer, one of its subsidiaries, associates, joint ventures or licensees are subject to negative publicity, and the negative publicity causes consumers and customers to change their purchasing patterns, it could have a material adverse effect on the Group's business, results of operations, cash flows or financial condition.
-As the Group may be subject to negative publicity, in particular in relation to labour rights and local work conditions.
+As the Group continues to expand its operations into emerging and growth markets, there is a greater risk that the Group may be subject to negative publicity, in particular in relation to labour rights and local work conditions.
 Negative publicity that materially damages the reputation of one or more of the Group's brands could have an adverse effect on the value of that brand and subsequent revenues from that brand or business, which could adversely impact the Group's business, results of operations, cash flows and financial condition.